jdavis/college-spring-2013/cs352/assignment7/solution.md

 ## Problem 1 (70pts)

-Monitor in C to solve the producer-consumer problem.
+For the code to the monitor in C to solve the producer-consumer problem, look at the source files included with the zip.

-    /* code here */

 ## Problem 2 (30pts)